 Types of windows for a loft conversion in Wimbledon

 Loft conversions are not just the last resort because you can’t face moving, they offer large creative spaces which can transform your home with vision and design.
-GBS Architectural is a cut above Architects in Wimbledon village and will breathe life into your loft conversion project creating a sumptuous space for whatever you have in mind – bedroom, studio, gym or additional living space.
+GBS Architectural is a cut above the ‘local property developers’ Wimbledon village and will breathe life into your loft conversion project creating a sumptuous space for whatever you have in mind – bedroom, studio, gym or additional living space.
 The best loft conversions come with a fusion of architecture and design.
 Let GBS architectural designers in Wimbledon find your kind of creative.

 Do you need planning permission for a loft conversion?

 You don’t need planning permission for a loft conversion as it forms part of the existing dwelling but you will do if the windows you choose protrude more than 150mm beyond and above the existing roof plane.
 The same applies if the windows sit higher than the highest point of the roof or above the roof ridge.
 You will also need planning permission if you site windows on the side of the building with transparent glazing.

 If you own a listed building or a home within a conservation or heritage area then you will probably need to apply for planning permission if you want to change the appearance of the house with roof windows.

 Whatever you do in the loft, you will need to adhere to building regulations.
 Any alterations to the roof must not affect its structural integrity, the window must be insulated and in certain situations, one or more windows will need to be designated as a fire escape.